lumy/EternityII/doc/Algorithm.md

 ~~~
     A corner must be placed on a corner position only
     A border must be placed on a border position only
-    Replace all other individuals exclude by the elitism with the restrictions
+    Replace all other individuals exclude by the elitism with a roulette placement and the restrictions
     On replace, test all rotations and keep the best one
 ~~~
 ### Mutation : ###